moltin/js-sdk/README.md

 ### TypeScript Support
 The Moltin SDK is fully supported in Typescript.
 Each service is wrapped in a namespace which exposes all the necessary interfaces and endpoints that can be consumed.

-The majority of responses will be returned as either a `Response` (single object returned) or a `ResponsePage` (an array of items) - see `src/types/core.d.ts` for more info.
+Responses will be returned as either a `Response` (single object returned) or a `ResponsePage` (an array of items) - see `src/types/core.d.ts` for more info.
+Additional responses may be returned in a native object structure.

 Current exposed namespaces include `address`, `brand`, `cart`, `category`, `collection`, `core`, `currencies`, `customer`, `field`, `flow`, `integration`, `inventory`, `job`, `order`, `product` and `transaction`.
 For further information on any of these services, please refer to the [documentation](https://documentation.elasticpath.com/commerce-cloud/docs/api).